AsesorErick/kaelion/README.md

 Kaelion is a phenomenological research framework exploring a continuous correspondence between Loop Quantum Gravity (LQG) and holographic entropy formulations in black hole physics.
-The framework introduces a scale-dependent interpolation parameter, λ, connecting discrete quantum geometry with continuum holographic descriptions.
+The framework introduces a scale-dependent interpolation parameter (lambda), connecting discrete quantum geometry with continuum holographic descriptions.

 This repository and the associated Zenodo archive provide reproducible numerical simulations, theoretical consistency checks, and documentation supporting the Kaelion v3.1 framework.